Gnosder/Gaming/Fugue Wrath/systems.md

 | Strong Intimidation   | +7  |
 * Intimidation will, after the negotiation concludes, result in least a negative quality being gained

+### Reputation

+Anytime you interact with anyone you are building a reputation.
+All reputations have a value and one or more qualities ot tags that describe the reputation.
+While you can have a general reputation that can follow you, you can also have a reputation with individuals that might be different.
+For example, you may be a generally good person who helps others so your overall reputation may be "5, kind" but to someone who doesn't like you it might be "2, bragart".
+In general a person's specific thoughts overrule your general reputation, but there are exceptions to that.
+For example, if you're in public someone may treat you according to your full reputation, but in private they may treat you differently.

 ## Combat

 ## Downtime